9 Ways to Experience New Orleans on a Budget

 7. VISIT ONE OF THE HISTORIC CHURCHES

-New Orleans has quite a few churches and cathedrals worth checking out including St. Louis Cathedral (French Quarter), Christ Church Cathedral (Uptown/Garden District), Church of the Immaculate Conception (Central Business District/Downtown), and St. Patrick’s Church (Central Business District/Downtown).
+New Orleans has quite a few churches and cathedrals worth checking out, including St. Louis Cathedral (French Quarter), Christ Church Cathedral (Uptown/Garden District), Church of the Immaculate Conception (Central Business District/Downtown), and St. Patrick’s Church (Central Business District/Downtown).

 Cost: $0 (Donations accepted)